Beef up your skills: tips and trick for developers

 3. Internet is your friend

 There will always be a ray of light online, so do not despair.
-Tutorials for all, be they beginner, intermediate or advanced, ethically sourced on all platforms.
+Tutorials for all, be they beginner, intermediate, or advanced, are ethically sourced on all platforms.
 Youtube is a no-brainer.
-Some tech blogs do have tutorials, but they are far and few inbetween, so we wouldn’t recommend those.
-Learning sites like Free code camp (which is entirely free), Code Academy , Treehouse (both freemium type services) have courses covering every corner of the IT world.
-I can personally vouch for them, to be honest.
-They’re a very good starting point for any developer in the making, given the fact that they are detailed and interactive.
+Some tech blogs do have tutorials, but they are far and few in between, so we wouldn’t recommend those.
+Learning sites like Free Code Camp (which is entirely free), Code Academy, and Treehouse (both freemium type services) offer excellent resources for improving IT skills and have courses covering every corner of the IT world.
+I can personally vouch for them; they’re a very good starting point for any developer in the making, given that they are detailed and interactive.

 4. Start with the basics

 Never be afraid to go back to basics and start from scratch.
 Be comfortable with the specific notions or terminology of the area you are learning first and start with the smallest ever of projects.
-The foundations of your knowledge should be set in stone before moving on to greater things, so take your time.
+Improving IT skills means that the foundations of your knowledge should be set in stone before moving on to greater things, so take your time.

 5. Reverse engineer projects

-Taking a finished project and stripping it down to the essential, part by part, reveals the inner workings of things and it’s a very thorough learning experience.
+Taking a finished project and stripping it down to the essential, part by part, reveals the inner workings of things and it’s a very thorough learning experience for improving IT skills.
 It uncovers different ways of thinking, often very different from yours, for better or worse.
 It’s an easy way to spot areas to improve and it can serve as a guide towards the norm of the industry.

 6. Replicate so you can create